scds/rdm-best-practices/topics/3-security-and-storage.md

 Sensitive data is any data that could cause harm if released openly.
 This includes personally identifiable information and personal health information.

-- Use "Full disk encrpytion" if you are using a personal computer or laptop.
+- Use "Full disk encryption" if you are using a personal computer or laptop.
 This is called FileVault on Mac OS and "device encryption" or Bitlocker on Windows.
 - Encrypt individual files in Microsoft Office using the "Protect Document" function.
 - Other files can be encrypted using Disk Utility on Mac OS or with a third-party tool like [VeraCrypt](https://www.veracrypt.fr/en/Home.html).